maxhoffmann/font-playground/README.md

 # fonttester

-typetester lets you play around with your purchased web fonts.
+FontTester lets you play around with your purchased web fonts.

 # License